KVSlab/VaMPy/paper/paper.md

 # Summary

-Cardiovascular diseases are overwhelming the healthcare systems, and the costs are anticipated to increase in the years to come [@Murray1997], not to the mention the personal tragedy for those affected [@gage1996effect].
+Cardiovascular diseases are overwhelming the healthcare systems, and the costs are anticipated to increase in the years to come [@Murray1997], not to the mention the personal tragedy for those affected [@gage1996effect]....

 # Statement of Need

+A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work.

 VaMPy is needed...